Founder, Co-President & Co-CEO

 VICE CHAIR, F&H 2, INC.

 The Honorable Grace Flores-Hughes serves as Vice Chair of F&H 2, Inc., a management consulting business.
 She is a public speaker, television and media commentator, and is a weekly contributor to VOXXI.com.
 Mrs. Flores-Hughes is a member of numerous organizations and serves on the following non-profit boards: the Harvard Journal of Hispanic Policy, the Media Policy Center and the Hispanic Foundation for the Arts founded by actor Jimmy Smits.

 Achieving Change Together

-Barbara Kazdan is widely known for her leadership of Ashoka-US.
+Barbara Rady Kazdan is widely known for her leadership of Ashoka-US.
 As the US Director, she set the bar for selecting quality candidates for lifetime election as Ashoka Fellows, and supported their success through coaching and a robust learning community.
-She is a board member of the Humane Animal Care Media, and an engaged member of The Transition Network-DC Chapter
+She is a board member of the Humane Farm Animal Care, and an engaged member of The Transition Network-DC Chapter